Afternoon Tea Charcuterie: A Stacked High Tea

 When it comes to charcuterie, the Brits have been doing it right.

-Usually when people imagine charcuterie, they imagine it on a board or spread out on a table.
-Certainly most people don’t think of their charcuterie stacking up vertically.
+Usually, when people imagine charcuterie, they picture it on a board or spread out on a table.
+Most don’t think of stacking their charcuterie vertically.
+But why not?
+Let’s combine England’s love for high tea with America’s love for charcuterie to create something new… CHARCUTER-TEA.

 tea sandwiches